PowBambi/MackSkypeLog/README.md

 In the code world, that would be the code behind something like EXTJS.
 But in my world, that's about two years worth of messages.

 Hell, why do I even bother writing this?
 It's not like anyone is going to read this.
-Or are they?